nbtm-sh/RedditTTS/README.md

 # RedditTTS
-For lazily creating the reddit videos you see all over youtube
+For lazily creating the reddit videos you see all over youtube.
+This entire thing was made to spite the people who make those videos :)

 ## Dependencies
 * moviepy